 How to choose the best Aloe vera for your skin care

 There are hundreds of Aloe vera products available from which to choose.
 If possible, select a product that has been tested by a third-party laboratory or is certified by the International Aloe Science Council.
 It is best to buy a product that has a high percentage of aloe vera.

 Commercial Aloe vera gel is formulated with preservatives to extend its shelf life.
 Don’t be fooled by companies that say their product is 100% gel or Aloe vera 100% gel.
 These products are 100% gel, not 100% pure Aloe vera.

 Read the list of ingredients

 - Look for the percentage of Aloe vera gel.
 In general, the higher the percentage, the better since it will contain fewer additives.

 - Do not buy a product that has “aloe latex.”

-- You’ll want to avoid aloe vera products that contain additives such as alcohol since that will decrease the moisturizing effects.
+- Aloe vera works better if it doesn't contain additives such as alcohol since that decreases the moisturizing effects.